10 Digital Marketing Trends to Watch

-The digital marketing landscape continued to change and evolve in 2016, but with 2017 right around the corner we thought it would be useful to highlight some of the digital marketing trends we’ve spotted coming down the tracks.
+The digital marketing landscape continued to change and evolve but a new year right around the corner we thought it would be useful to highlight some of the digital marketing trends we’ve spotted coming down the tracks.

 - Ephemeral Content

 With the rise and rise of Snapchat, marketers have huge opportunity to reach a young, creative audience through ephemeral content.
 While creating content native to Snapchat is a good start (think vertical!), the traditional methods of content creation and how to measure their efficacy has changed.
-Those who get their heads round these challenges are the ones who will cut through the noise in 2017.
+Those who get their heads round these challenges are the ones who will cut through the noise.

 - Live Video Storytelling

-Live video really took off in 2016, with Facebook Live and YouTube live streaming the main platforms marketers saw success with.
-To break through in 2017, videos need to tell more of a story to capture audiences and engage with them on their favourite device: mobile.
+Live video really took off, with Facebook Live and YouTube live streaming the main platforms marketers saw success with.
+To break through, videos need to tell more of a story to capture audiences and engage with them on their favourite device: mobile.
 News organisations are already adopting the story-first video structure, as this is how they naturally structure their content.
 But other brands will have to tell more of a story in their videos if they want to engage.
-For causes, a “show not tell” approach is the way to go – take your audience to where you work, let them see you in action.
+For causes, a “show not tell” approach is the way to go - take your audience to where you work, let them see you in action.

 - Better Content Marketing

 Content marketing shows no signs of a slowdown, with more brands jumping on the content creation bandwagon than ever before.
-In 2017 that marketers will need to create better content if they want to stand out.
+Marketers will need to create better content if they want to stand out.
 A 600 word blog post with one feature image no longer cuts it.
 You need to create the best content about that topic that is available, otherwise people will go elsewhere.
-A tall order, but a great challenge for 2017!
+A tall order, but a great challenge!